-NOTE: Some states allow the lender a deficiency judgment for the difference in value between the mortgage balance and any loss the lender might suffer where property values have declined.
+NOTE: Some states allow the lender to obtain a deficiency judgment against the borrower for the difference in value between the mortgage balance and what the lender is paid from the sale of the home.
 In California there is no deficiency judgment allowed on foreclosure of purchase money mortgages (the one you use to buy your home) but there may be deficiency judgments on refinanced home loans, VA loans, or junior lien loans (2nd mortgages).
-Deficiency judgments are very rare.